Best Places to Live in Georgia (2026 Home Guide)

 Savannah, GA

 A blend of coastal living and historic charm defines Savannah.
-The city’s tourism and port logistics industries drive growth, while nearby Richmond Hill attracts families seeking top school districts.
+The city’s tourism and port logistics industries drive growth, while nearby Richmond Hill attracts residents seeking access to highly-rated school districts.

 Why Live Here: History, architecture, and access to Georgia’s scenic coast.